 - Compiler and linker errors, warnings, and remarks - All diagnostic messages are issued as complete, self-explanatory messages.
 Errors reveal syntax or semantic errors, warnings indicate potential problems, and remarks (default off) indicate deviations from the standard.
 Double-click a message and the corresponding source code construction is highlighted in the editor window.
-For more information, see the IAR C/C++ Compiler Reference Guide for 8051. - C-STAT for static analysis - C-STAT is a static analysis tool that tries to find deviations from specific sets of rules, where each rule specifies an unsafe source construct.
-The rules come from various institutes, like MISRA (MISRA C:2004, MISRA C++:2008, and MISRA C:2012), CWE, and CERT.
-For information about how to use C-STAT and the rules, see the C-STAT® Static Analysis Guide. - MISRA C:1998 and 2004 - In addition to the MISRA checks in C-STAT, the IDE provides compiler checks for MISRA C:1998 and 2004.
+For more information, see the IAR C/C++ Compilers Reference Guide for 78K. - MISRA C:1998 and 2004 - The IDE provides compiler checks for MISRA C:1998 and 2004.
 For more information, see the IAR Embedded Workbench® MISRA C:2004 Reference Guide or the IAR Embedded Workbench® MISRA C:1998 Reference Guide. - C-SPY debugging features such as, Profiling, Code Coverage, Trace, and Power debugging

-For more information, see the C-SPY® Debugging Guide for 8051.
+For more information, see the C-SPY® Debugging Guide for 78K.